ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 - **After you receive your grade** you can continue to improve your assignment based on the feedback from grading.
-You can resubmit your work to the Late/Resubmit submission which will be open for **two weeks** (less for those assignemnts near the end of the quarter).
+You can resubmit your work to the Late/Resubmit submission which will be open for **one week** (less for the last PA).
 Once the Late/Resubmit submission closes, your submission will again be graded.

-There is no penalty for resubmissions, you can still earn full credit.
+There is no penalty for resubmissions, you can still earn up to full credit.
 We will take the highest score between your original submission and your late/resubmission.

 The **Late/Resubmit** process also applies if your submission is late.
 You should strive